On distances and metrics in discrete ordered sets

+while the term \textit{metric} is used for a distance function that does.\textit{ }(Note that Deza and Laurent allow two distinct points to have null distance, and the term distance is often used with the triangle inequality being assumed to hold.)
+We shall also make use of a directed (oriented) distance concept (see e.g. Chartrand, Johns, Tian and Winters [CJTW], or Deza and Panteleeva [DP]), where the distance function is not assumed to be symmetric, \textit{i.e.} where $d(x.y)$ may be different from $d(y,x)$.
+Such a directed distance may also satisfy the triangle inequality.

 The covering relation of any partial order defines a simple directed graph with an arrow from element $x$ to element $y$ if and only if $x$ is covered by $y$.
 Forgetting the orientation of the arrows, we obtain a simple undirected graph called the poset's \textit{Hasse diagram}.
 If the Hasse diagram is connected, then we call the poset \textit{connected}.
-Between any two elements of a connected poset, we use the term \textit{zigzag distance} for their graph-theoretical distance measured in the Hasse diagram of the poset.
-Zigzag distance satisfies the triangle inequality $d(x,z)\leq d(x,y)+d(y,z)$, \textit{i.e.} it defines a metric space structures on any connected poset (even on non-discrete connected posets).
+Between any two elements of a connected poset, we use the term \textit{zigzag distance} for their graphic distance measured in the Hasse diagram of the poset.
+Zigzag distance satisfies the triangle inequality $d(x,z)\leq d(x,y)+d(y,z)$ (this is so in fact in non-discrete connected posets as well).

 Recall that a poset has the \textit{upper} (respectively \textit{lower} )\textit{ filtering property }if any two elements have a common upper (lower) bound.
-In a discrete poset with the upper (lower) filtering property, the \textit{up--down (down-up) distance} of elements $x$ and $y$ is defined as the smallest number of the form $h(x,u)+h(y,u)$ (respectively of the form $h(u,x)+h(u,y),$ where $u$ is a common upper (lower) bound of $x$ and $y.$ These notions are dual, trees and other join semilattices have the upper filtering property, and lattices have both filtering properties.
+In a discrete poset with the upper (lower) filtering property, the \textit{up--down }(respectively\textit{ down-up})\textit{ distance} of elements $x$ and $y$ is defined as the smallest number of the form $h(x,u)+h(y,u)$ (respectively of the form $h(u,x)+h(u,y)$ ), where $u$ is a common upper (lower) bound of $x$ and $y.$ These notions are dual, trees and other join semilattices have the upper filtering property, and lattices have both filtering properties.

-Obviously on any discrete chain the up-down, down-up and zigzag distance functions coincide and yield what is conceivably the most natural notion of distance on a chain (henceforward called the \textit{natural distance} on the discrete chain).
-A distance function on a discrete poset is called \textit{chain-compatible}, if its restriction to any maximal chain is the natural chain distance.
-This is a rather strong requirement, such distance functions may not exist:
+Obviously on any discrete chain the up-down, down-up and zigzag distance functions coincide and yield what is conceivably the most natural notion of distance on a chain.
+A distance function on a discrete poset is called \textit{chain-compatible}, if its restriction to any maximal chain coincides with this natural chain distance.
+This is a rather strong requirement, such distance functions may not always exist:

-\textbf{Proposition 2} \ \textit{For any discrete partially ordered set satisfying either one of the upper or lower filtering properties, the following conditions are equivalent:}
+\textbf{Proposition 2} \ \textit{For any discrete, connected partially ordered set satisfying either one of the upper or lower filtering properties, the following conditions are equivalent:}

 \textit{(i) there is a chain-compatible distance function on the poset,}

 \textit{(ii)\ the zigzag distance on the poset is chain-compatible,}